 In 1943 the world was at war, and millions of Americans had been called to serve their country.
 The chain-of-command realized that in order to defeat the enemy aggressors, they had to control the internal criminal element.
-To assist in accomplishing this mission, the Army’s first forensic laboratory was activated on October 1, 1943, as the Scientific Investigations Branch of the Provost Marshals Office, 12th U.S. Army Group, Algiers, French North Africa.
+To assist in accomplishing this mission, the Army’s first forensic laboratory was activated on October 1, 1943, as the Scientific Investigations Branch of the Provost Marshal’s Office, 12th U.S. Army Group, Algiers, French North Africa.

-In 1953 the European laboratory (USACIL-Europe) underwent major modernization of facilities and equipment.
+In 1953, the European laboratory (USACIL-EUROPE) underwent major modernization of facilities and equipment.
 During this period the lab was also responsible for supervising the “Lie Detector Program” in Europe and was designated as the point of contact between the U.S. Army and INTERPOL.

-The Army’s second forensic laboratory, (USACIL-Pacific) was founded in Manila, Philippine Islands shortly after the islands were recaptured from the Japanese.
-In 1946 the facility was moved to Tokyo, Japan; however, due to inadequate facilities and equipment, the laboratory was able to provide only limited services.
-In 1948, COL Calvin Goddard, a noted criminologist, was assigned as the commander of the Tokyo laboratory.
+The Army’s second forensic laboratory, (USACIL-PACIFIC) was founded in Manila, Philippine Islands shortly after the islands were recaptured from the Japanese.
+In 1946, the facility was moved to Tokyo, Japan; however, due to inadequate facilities and equipment, the laboratory was able to provide only limited services.
+In 1948, Col. Calvin Goddard, a noted criminologist, was assigned as the commander of the Tokyo laboratory.
 He was responsible for modernizing the facility, acquiring state of the art scientific equipment and adding Japanese civilian and American technicians to the staff.

 The third forensic laboratory (USACIL-CONUS) was established May 1, 1945 at Fort Sam Houston, Texas.
 It was moved to Fort Gordon, Georgia in September 1948.
-The "Draft " was relied upon to provide trained individuals to staff the facility.
+The “draft“ was relied upon to provide trained individuals to staff the facility.
 In an attempt to alleviate persistent shortages of qualified military police criminal investigation laboratory technicians and to provide trained replacements to meet future personnel needs, an in-house laboratory training program was established by the Provost Marshal General on February 1, 1956.
 In September 1983, the laboratory was moved to its current location at Fort Gillem, Georgia.

 During the Vietnam War, a fourth forensic laboratory was established as the U.S. Army Republic of Vietnam, Crime Laboratory, Long Binh, Vietnam.
 As America’s involvement in Vietnam was reduced, this laboratory was closed and its mission was turned over to the Japan Laboratory.

-On September 17, 1971 the United States Army Criminal Investigation Command (USACIDC) was established as a major Army Command and the three laboratories: US Army Criminal Investigation Laboratory, Fort Gordon, GA; Detachment B, 9th MP GP (CI), Frankfurt, Germany; and the 515th MP Detachment B, Japan, were integrated into USACIDC and redesignated as USACIL-CONUS, USACIL-Europe, and USACIL-Pacific.
+On September 17, 1971 the United States Army Criminal Investigation Command (USACIDC) was established as a major Army Command and the three laboratories: U.S. Army Criminal Investigation Laboratory, Fort Gordon, Ga.; Detachment B, 9th MP Gp (CI), Frankfurt, Germany; and the 515th MP Detachment B, Japan, were integrated into USACIDC and redesignated as USACIL-CONUS, USACIL-EUROPE, and USACIL-PACIFIC.

-The 1990s brought the end of the Cold War and with it, a reduction of US military commitments in Asia and Europe.
-As a result of DOD downsizing in response to reduced commitments; USACIL-PACIFIC was deactivated on 15 September 1993; USACIL Europe was deactivated on 1 June 1996; and laboratory operations were consolidated at USACIL-CONUS, which assumed worldwide mission responsibility.
+The 1990s brought the end of the Cold War and with it, a reduction of U.S. military commitments in Asia and Europe.
+As a result of DoD downsizing in response to reduced commitments; USACIL-PACIFIC was deactivated on September 15, 1993; USACIL Europe was deactivated on June 1, 1996; and laboratory operations were consolidated at USACIL-CONUS, which assumed worldwide mission responsibility.